stormseed/daykeep-calendar-quasar/readme.md

 - [ ] Pass in visual properties for individual events
 - [ ] Allow a custom function or component to display events
+- [ ] Use existing Quasar components to select the dates currently viewable on the calendar